 NIPDEC manages its liquidity risk by monitoring its risk of a shortage of funds using a daily cash balance, daily cash flow report and monthly investment schedule.
-This report considers the cash balance on a daily basis, the date of maturity of investments and projected cash flows for payments.
+This report considers the daily cash balance, the date of maturity of investments and projected cash flows for payments.